leakyrelu/caarlos0.github.com/_posts/2017-04-27-k8s-sandbox-costs.md

 ## Shut idle pods down

-During the day it is common that someone deploys a service to test something, and goes on work on something else, while the pod is still there, running, with no accesses at all.
+During the day it is common that someone deploys a service to test something, and later move on to the next task, while the pod is still there, running, with no usage at all.

 To improve that, we wrote the following bash script, and put that in a crontab every 10 minutes: